XUEYANZHANG9/NYtimes/README.md

 English learning
 Hi, all!

-I want to share some news with you everyday, which is also a good way to help me read news!
+I want to share some news with you everyday, which also reminds me of reading.